 One thing to note is that the moment you enter the Pearson Vue examination centre at Cuppage road, you will be asked to register and put away your belongings.
 It will take a few minutes to get the workstation ready and the exam will commence.
 Hence, if you arrive early and want to do some last minute revision, do not enter the exam centre.
 Do your revision outside.
 I do not know if this is specific to the Cuppage road centre.

 Due to the wide breadth of knowledge tested, I do believe some amount of preparation is necessary.
-For preparation, I relied a lot on the syllables document provided by CREST.
+For preparation, I relied a lot on the syllabus document provided by CREST.
 I found that the recommended reading materials were not that useful and mainly relied on googling the topics that I was unfamiliar with.
-I would say that the syllables document is very accurate and everything that was tested in the exam was indeed covered in the syllables document.
+I would say that the syllabus document is very accurate and everything that was tested in the exam was indeed covered in the syllabus document.
 If you go through the document religiously item by item and read up anything you are unfamiliar with, it should be sufficient to pass.

 The challenge is knowing how deep to go.
 After all, you do not want to spent hours reading up on the intricacies of some obscure protocol.
 My advice is that CPSA is an entry level certification, the example question above is representative of the difficulty of the questions in the exam.